blinklabs-io/docs/src/content/docs/guides/bursa/004-cert-commands.md

 To create `node.cert` we can run the following command.

-> ⚠️ Please adjust the paths to your kes and cold keys.
+> ⚠️ Please adjust the paths to your kes and cold key.
 Also please adjust your counter and kes period below.

 ```
 ./bursa cert opcert --kes-vkey /path/kes.vkey --cold-skey /path/cold.skey --counter 0 --kes-period 200 --out node.cert
 ```

 ***

 <a name="pool-registration"></a>

 ## Generate a Pool Registration Certificate

 The pool registration certificate registers a new stake pool or updates an existing registration on the Cardano blockchain.

 > Required inputs:
 > -  --cold-vkey       Pool cold verification key file